mhmerrill/LisExpr/README.md

 Inspration taken from http://norvig.com/lispy.html

-Goal: make a promoted Lisp interpreter written in Chapel which takes a Lisp expression and executs it in parallel over a Chapel `forall` loop on a set distributed arrays.
+Goal: make a promoted Lisp interpreter written in Chapel which takes a Lisp expression and executes it in parallel over a Chapel `forall` loop on a set distributed arrays.